I don’t need to remind you just how awesome WordPress is. You know this already.

 The price of an unlimited site license will set you back $97, which will give you unlimited updates again, and 1 year of unlimited support.
 You can use this license on as many sites that you own.

-The Agency license will set you back $49 per month (paid annually), and will give you access to all of the Thrive products, including Thrive themes and plugins, and future releases of products too.
+The Agency license will set you back $49 per month (paid annually), and will give you access to all of the Thrive products, including Thrive themes and plugins, and future releases of Thrive conversion focused products too.

 Like I said at the beginning of this review, I love WordPress and I love creating great content with WordPress.
 This plugin makes me love WordPress and creating great content even more.

-This is a marvel of a plugin from the Thrive team, and if anyone want’s to be able to create great looking pages without having to learn HTML or CSS or any other code, this is for you!
+This is a marvel of a plugin from the Thrive team, and if anyone wants to be able to create great looking pages without having to learn HTML or CSS or any other code, this is perfect for you!

-I absolutely do recommend trying out the Thrive Content Builder plugin, you’ll enjoy using it and enjoy creating more beautiful, well organised content rich pages and posts for your WordPress site.
-Definitely a tool worth having in your online business toolbox in 2016 and beyond!
+I absolutely do recommend trying out the Thrive Content Builder plugin, you’ll enjoy using it and enjoy creating beautiful, well organised content rich pages and posts for your WordPress site.
+Definitely a tool worth having in your online business toolbox in 2017 and beyond!